-- i) The decision to admit a patient is to be based on the following: - Patient's condition and clinical needs. - The facility's ability to meet those needs, including the availability of appropriate clinical resources. - Other care and treatment options have been considered and determined not to be optimal for that patient at that time. - Legal requirement to admit the patient. - Other exceptional circumstances. - ii) The decision to admit a patient should not be influenced by: - the facility's key performance indicators - the treatment location or - the patient's financial status. - iii) Admissions should be accompanied by a Patient Election Form (PEF)1.
+- i) The decision to admit a patient is to be based on the following: - Patient's condition and clinical needs. - The facility's ability to meet those needs, including the availability of appropriate clinical resources. - Other care and treatment options have been considered and determined not to be optimal for that patient at that time. - Legal requirement to admit the patient. - Other exceptional circumstances. - ii) The decision to admit a patient should not be influenced by: - the facility's key performance indicators - the treatment location or - the patient's financial status. - iii) Admissions, regardless of location i.e. hospital ward, virtual ward) must be accompanied by a Patient Election Form (PEF).
 The PEF provides the patient with the opportunity to: - Choose to be treated as a private or public patient. - Consent to the release of patient details to certain funding agencies identified on the form (such as Department of Veteran Affairs, Motor Accident Insurance Commission etc) to ensure that, where appropriate, the patient's treatment is funded by these agencies.
 Current legislation does not permit Queensland Health to release a patient's details without the patient's specific consent to release the details for a specific purpose. - The funding arrangements between the Australian Government and the Queensland Government make it very clear that every eligible patient should make an informed choice to receive public hospital services as a public or private patient.

-1 In some instances, the patient will be unable to complete a PEF (e.g. they are unconscious or in a critical condition on arrival).
-If the patient is unable to complete a PEF upon admission, please follow your facility's procedure for collecting information after admission.
+&lt;sup>1 In some instances, the patient will be unable to complete a PEF (e.g. they are unconscious or in a critical condition on arrival).
+If the patient is unable to complete a PEF upon admission, please follow your facility's procedure for collecting this information when the patient cannot provide consent.
+The PEF must be filed in the patient's medical record.